 This is an index of articles, essays and letters compiled by Michael R. Burch,

-an editor and publisher of Holocaust poetry, about the ongoing NAKBA
+an editor, publisher and translator of Holocaust poetry, about the ongoing NAKBA

 ("Catastrophe") of the Palestinian people.
 The articles, essays and